barryclark/jekyll-now/_posts/2018-03-07-ConvexSummary.md

 where $$f_0,\ldots,f_m\ :\ \mathbb{R}^n \rightarrow \mathbb{R}$$ are convex and twice continuously differentiable.

-A trick is reformulating the problem using soft constrains in the objective function:
+A trick is reformulating the problem using soft constraints in the objective function:

 $$
 \min_\mathbf{x}  tf_0(\mathbf{x})-\sum_{i=1}^m\log(-f_i(\mathbf{x}))\,,